Ralph de Toledano: Newsweek

 Pursuing a career in journalism, after several journalistic jobs Toledano joined Newsweek in 1948.
 Toledano covered the 1950 perjury trial of Alger Hiss (Hiss being accused of being a Soviet spy), and in what the New York Times later described as "his political turning point," Toledano sided against Hiss and for accuser, Whittaker Chambers.
-Toledano cowrote an "intensely partisan" book about the trial, Seeds of Treason, in 1950 and became a Republican.
+Toledano cowrote an "intensely partisan" book about the trial, Seeds of Treason (with Victor Lasky), in 1950 and became a Republican.
 Toledano met Nixon during the case, and during Toledano's coverage of Nixon's 1950 Senate campaign, Nixon would have him address crowds, introducing him as the author of Seeds of Treason.
 Around the same time (October 1950–April 1951) Toledano cohosted the television series Our Secret Weapon: The Truth.

 National Review and Human Events

 Toledano was among the founders of National Review in 1955, and in 1960 began a column for the King Features Syndicate.

 During the 1960s, Toledano became a major writer for Human Events and contributed several page-one stories.

 In the 1980s, Toledano resumed regular contributions to National Review as a music reviewer.